 Stuck in the middle with you

-In the middle are experts like Chris Koutures, a pediatric and sports medicine specialist in Anaheim Hills, California, and lead author of the AAP's youth soccer study.
-Although welcoming SLI's discussion of heading in soccer and commending its efforts to enhance study and ultimately the safety of young athletes, Koutures said he was personally disappointed that the SLI White Paper made no reference to the AAP youth soccer study: "I thought that the paper has good insight and the AAP truly wants to be a point of reference in matters of pediatrics and sports medicine in particular."
+In the middle are experts like Chris Koutures,* a pediatric and sports medicine specialist in Anaheim Hills, California, and lead author of the AAP's youth soccer study.
+Although welcoming CLI's discussion of heading in soccer and commending its efforts to enhance study and ultimately the safety of young athletes, Koutures said he was personally disappointed that the CLI White Paper made no reference to the AAP youth soccer study: "I thought that the paper has good insight and the AAP truly wants to be a point of reference in matters of pediatrics and sports medicine in particular."

 Koutures noted that youth soccer was not alone in contemplating or legislating delays in introducing higher risk activities, but warned about the downsides of doing so "without solid evidence bases of support to determine actual benefits," and without consideration of potential risks that "delaying certain actions might actually increase injury risk."
 Echoing Dr. Meehan's concerns, Koutures wondered whether "kids who don't learn a skill until later might not be as adept/competent, and that could increase risk of concussion and other injury."

 In ice hockey, Koutures pointed to data from a recent AAP study which definitively showed that delaying body checking until age 15 did not increase injury risk before or after the age.
 By contrast, he noted that two pilot studies examining the effect of limiting full-contact practices in youth football [36,37] have yielded inconsistent results about the effectiveness of such measures as a primary concussion prevention strategy.